 - Melbourne, Australia

-Prior to her current assignment, Ramos was vice president, Supply Chain Management, for Boeing Commercial Airplanes.
+Prior to her this assignment, Ramos was vice president, Supply Chain Management, for Boeing Commercial Airplanes.
 In this role, Ramos led Supplier Management commodity groups in their work with supplier partners to meet the needs and expectations of Airplane Programs, Commercial Aviation Services and development programs.

 Prior to this position, Ramos was vice president, Operations Supply Chain Rate Capability for Boeing Commercial Airplanes, Supplier Management.
 She led efforts to develop suppliers, manage the value stream system for production readiness, and integrate the business with program management functional excellence.